 Gunsmoke aired on CBS for a total of 635 episodes!
 It ran for a total of 20 years before finally being cancelled in 1975.
 The show was the longest running primetime live-action series of the 20th century.
 Gunsmoke is currently ranked in the number 4 spot for the longest running show in the world.
 The announcer for Gunsmoke worked for the series beginning with radio series and continued announcing for the TV series until 1975.

 Gunsmoke follows Marshall Matt Dillon who is in charge in Dodge City.
 He must deal with the wide variety of frontier crimes including cattle rustling, bank robbery, gunfights, fraud, and more.
 The show actually attempted to sign John Wayne as the lead character but John suggested James Arness for the job.
 Gunsmoke is often placed among the best shows of any kind and of all time.Learn more about this fantastic series here

 With only having 12 shows on the list of 1960's shows, number 1 is guaranteed to be quite controversial.
 Many people would put Gunsmoke at the top of their list or even change entirely which shows we picked.
-Star Trek at the top was a decision that was talked over extensively with our entire team.
-In the end we decided that since the Star Trek original series spawned over 31 total seasons and 731 different episodes from the variety of Star Trek series that it deserved the number 1 spot.
-Without this series that started it all, Star Trek might not have ever become the cultural phenomenon that it is today.
+The Flintstones at the top was a decision that was talked over extensively with our entire team.
+In the end we decided that since the Flintstones has stood the test of time and is still a popular show even in 2019 it deserved the number 1 spot.
+Without this series the cartoon tv series might have never taken off at all!